 Emerging cloud technologies and services

-Cloud providers are competitive, and they constantly expand their services to differentiate themselves.
+Due to competition, providers must constantly expand their services to differentiate their services.
 This has led public IaaS providers to offer far more than common compute and storage instances.

 For example, serverless, or event-driven computing is a cloud service that executes specific functions, such as image processing and database updates.
 Traditional cloud deployments require users to establish a compute instance and load code into that instance.
 Then, the user decides how long to run -- and pay for -- that instance.